srid/neuron/doc/Guide/Creating and Editing zettels/Editor integration.md

 [neuron-v2.vim](https://github.com/chiefnoah/neuron-v2.vim)

+## Emacs

+Emacs support is available via [neuron-mode](https://github.com/felko/neuron-mode), which supports nifty editor features like opening a zettel by title, linking to other zettels by title, as well as displaying the title of the zettel next to the link (see screenshot below).

+![screenshot](https://user-images.githubusercontent.com/3998/80873287-6fa75e00-8c85-11ea-9cf7-6e03db001d00.png){.ui .centered .large .image}

 ## Editors known to work with v1

 These editors are known to work with version 1 of neuron.
 Your mileage may vary with the latest development version (version 2) of neuron.

-### Emacs

-Emacs support is available via [neuron-mode](https://github.com/felko/neuron-mode), which supports nifty editor features like opening a zettel by title, linking to other zettels by title, as well as displaying the title of the zettel next to the link (see screenshot below).

-![screenshot](https://user-images.githubusercontent.com/3998/80873287-6fa75e00-8c85-11ea-9cf7-6e03db001d00.png){.ui .centered .large .image}

 ### Vim